stumpapp/stump/README.md

 ## Getting Started 🚀

 Stump isn't ready for normal usage yet.
-To give it a spin, it is reccommended to try the nightly [Docker image](https://hub.docker.com/r/aaronleopold/stump).
+To give it a spin, it is recommended to try the nightly [Docker image](https://hub.docker.com/r/aaronleopold/stump).
 If you're interested in development, or trying it from source, you can follow the [developer guide](#developer-guide-).

 For more information about getting started, check out the [guides](https://stumpapp.dev/guides) available on the Stump website.